uzh-dqbm-cmi/lab-website/content/authors/ahmedallam/_index.md

 - Senior Researchers and Postdocs
 ---

-Apparently, this member prefers to keep an air of mystery about them.
+Apparently, this member prefers to keep an air of mystery about them 👻.